 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Haines is worth considering.

-Haines is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Haines is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One of the benefits of Haines is that there is very little traffic.
 The average commute to work is 14.39 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The education level of Haines citizens is substantially higher than the typical US community, as 31.91% of adults in Haines have at least a bachelor's degree.
+The overall education level of Haines citizens is substantially higher than the typical US community, as 31.91% of adults in Haines have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Haines in 2022 was $29,388, which is low income relative to Alaska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,552 for a family of four.
 However, Haines contains both very wealthy and poor people as well.